 Thoughts

 Think of this like tweets but on my own website.
-I haven’t used this in a while but wanted to keep it up for posterity.
+I use this very infrequently but wanted to keep it up for posterity.

 If you’re looking for longer form content check out my blog.